 The General Data Protection Regulation came into effect on May 25, 2018 and while there was tremendous noise around this event and it seemed as if the end is near, the world is still turning.
 Some people even compared the GDPR deadline to the Y2K hype.
 This, however, is a bad comparison because GDPR – unlike the Y2K bug – was not a singular event that organizations can safely ignore after May 25th has passed.
-Quite the opposite is true: GDPR is here to stay and ensuring compliance is something that organizations have to consider and check on on an ongoing basis, so that they don’t forget about it and suddenly find themselves non-compliant in the future.
+Quite the opposite is true: GDPR is here to stay and ensuring compliance is something that organizations have to consider and monitor continually, so that they don’t forget about it and suddenly find themselves non-compliant in the future.
 So what areas should organizations pay attention to in the long-term to stay out of the GDPR auditor’s crosshairs?

 Make sure you have all your bases covered not just right now, but also going forward.
 Specifically, you want to be paying attention to the following areas: